6 Personalised Learning and Support Planning

 - build on the strengths and skills of the student

-- understand the difference between long and short term goals
+- understand the difference between long-term and short-term goals

-- ensure the implementation of all actions to achieve goals is monitored
+- monitor the implementation of actions to achieve goals

-Long term (annual) goals are specific statements describing the expected behaviour or skill to be achieved by the end of the school year.
-Long term goals need to be SMART:
+Long-term goals (for example, longer than a school term) are specific statements describing the expected behaviour or skill to be achieved within an agreed timeline, for example, by the end of the school year.
+Long-term goals do not need to be SMART (Specific, Measurable, Agreed, Relevant and Time-bound).
+These differ from short terms which should be SMART.

 Short term goals

-Short term goals are developed by identifying the sub-skills that are required for a student to achieve a long term (annual) goal.
-Short term goals specify what is to be achieved in periods ranging from a week through to a semester.
-They also need to be specific.
-Short term goals are set/reviewed at each SSG meeting.
+Short-term goals identify the sub-skills that are required for a student to achieve a long-term goal.
+Short-term goals specify what should be achieved within a certain timeframe, from a week through to a month or a term.
+It is highly recommended that short-term goals are SMART (Specific, Measurable, Agreed, Relevant and Time-bound).
+Short-term goals are set/reviewed at each SSG meeting.

 Setting goals appropriate for individual students

-All goals for students with disabilities and additional learning needs should be:
+All goals for students with disability and additional learning needs should be:

 - designed to ensure the participation of the student within their classroom programs